 The recipient receives $5,000 for travel, lodging, meals or sustenance.
 The award is given in two allotments: $3,000 at the beginning of the summer and another $2,000 upon the successful completion of the research project.
 To meet that objective, this year’s recipient must: commit at least eight weeks to research during the summer; submit a five-page summary report outlining his/her work and conclusions by September 1st; submit a copy of the final report to the faculty sponsor and to the Executive Director of the the Center for Social Justice no later than September 1st, and present their project to the Georgetown community in a CSJ-sponsored forum during the fall semester.

-Questions about the fellowship or the application should be directed to at CSJ's Executive Director, Dr. Andria Wisler.
+Questions about the fellowship or the application should be directed to at CSJ's Director of Research and Evaluation, Dr. Jennifer Rosales.

 CSJ extends its gratitude to Georgetown colleagues serving on the review committee.

-To read about past Andretta fellows and their research, click here.
+Read about past Andretta fellows and their research.